NeKzor/xdead/README.md

 ### Include

-Basic overview of the header file:
+Overview of the header file:

 ```cpp
 namespace xdead {